At Arthritis Research UK and Arthritis Care your privacy and preferences matter. We promise:

 Who we are

-Arthritis Care, registered charity number 206563 in England and Wales, and SC038693 in Scotland.
-We offer information and support to everyone affected by arthritis, providing a number of online and face-to-face services to ensure that no one faces arthritis alone.
-Arthritis Care is a registered company in England, number 529321.
-Its registered address is Floor 4, Linen Court, 10 East Road, London.
-N1 6AD
+Arthritis Care was formally registered charity number 206563 in England and Wales, and SC038693 in Scotland.
+The merged charity continues to offer information and support to everyone affected by arthritis, providing a number of online and face-to-face services to ensure that no one faces arthritis alone.

 How we collect information about you